ITALIA, IL BEL PAESE

 Enjoy your private boat ride over to the lesser traveled to islands of the lagoon.
 Visit these unique islands, that unfortunately many travelers to Venice miss visiting.
 Get to enjoy Venice from the sea, as it was intended to.
 Check out the precious and historical island of Burano, a colorful quaint fishing village with brightly colored homes of the “buranesi” fishermen that appears worlds away from Venice.
 Burano is best known for its exquisitely hand embroidered linens.
 It is still a small community where time stands still.

-After a lunch break, visit the island of Torcello, perhaps the most charming of the islands.
+After a break, visit the island of Torcello, perhaps the most charming of the islands.
 It was the first of the lagoon islands to be called home by the mainland population fleeing Attila and his Huns, but today consists of little more than one long canal leading to vineyards and the oldest Venetian monument the Cattedrale di Torcello (Santa Maria Assunta) whose foundations date from the 7th century.

 “Venice’s lagoon islands-give Venice the time it deserves.
 Enjoy the lesser known islands in its lagoon as well as the world famous sites.
 Most of the 3 million people that visit Venice each year trudge around on foot and spend less than a day in the city, sticking to the central islands that are home to St Mark’s square the Doge Palace and the Rialto Bridge.
 But la Serenessima, as Venice is k known, has a lot more to discover.
 Take to the water like Venetians do and visit scarcely populated islands like Torcello one of the most magical with its cathedral Santa Maria Assunta with 12th century mosaics.
 Nearby island of Burano with its pastel painted houses has been famous for lace-making since the 15th century.”